SakshamChouhan/task-manager/README.md

   - Password encryption with bcrypt
   - Protected routes for authenticated users

-- **Todo Management**
+- **Task Manager Management**
-  - Create, read, update, and delete todos
+  - Create, read, update, and delete Tasks
-  - Mark todos as complete/incomplete
+  - Mark taks as complete/incomplete
-  - Filter todos by status (all/completed/incomplete)
+  - Filter tasks by status (all/completed/incomplete)
-  - Search todos by title
+  - Search tasks by title
   - Pagination for better performance with large lists

 - **Modern UI**